yazz/VisualJS/README.md

 ## Features
 - Build desktop apps as a series of forms
-- Add components to the forms, such as Buttons, images, input fields
+- Add components to the forms, such as buttons, images, input fields
-- Script in Javascript
+- Add interactivity using Javascript
-- Connect to Postgres, Mysql, or REST APIs using pre-built components
+- Connect to databases such s Postgres, Mysql, or REST APIs using pre-built components
 - Build Microservices
 - Each app has a built in SQLite database
 - App source code saved as a single .vjs file